1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 When in Rome, do as the Romans do.
 When in Saigon, start with an awesome breakfast.

-The place I will share with you is not marked on Google Maps.
+The place I will share with you is not marked on Google Maps and has no name.
 It’s a street food stall only open for breakfast exclusively serving a variation of Hủ tiếu: a pork bone broth with noodles, various meats, 3 shrimp, and whatever greens you add as toppings.
 An unusual but delicious combination.

 This is its precise location.
 Arrive before 10:30 AM or you’ll miss out on the best meal ever!